Jet Charge: A Flavor Prism for Spin Asymmetries at the EIC

-{\it Conclusions.} In this work, we propose the jet charge as a unique flavor probe of polarized and unpolarized TMDs at the EIC.
-As a concrete example, we study back-to-back electron-jet production and we give predictions for the small transverse momentum imbalance $q_T$-distribution and the Sivers asymmetry in different jet charge bins, based on a factorization framework.
+{\it Conclusions.} In this Letter, we propose the jet charge as a unique flavor probe of polarized and unpolarized TMDs at the EIC.
+As concrete examples, we study back-to-back electron-jet production and we give predictions for the small $q_T$-distribution and the Sivers asymmetry in different jet charge bins, based on a factorization framework.
 In order to demonstrate its power for flavor separation, we compare the flavor sensitivities of the jet charge binned unpolarized cross section and the Sivers spin asymmetries with their standard counterparts at the EIC.
-We show that the jet charge can be used to enhance the sensitivity to the unpolarized TMDs and Sivers functions of different quark species through an appropriate selection of the charge bins.
-Furthermore, the flavor sensitivity can be improved even more when specific subset of hadron species are used to define the jet charge.
-We expect the ideas proposed in this work to open new directions of exploration for jet/spin physics at the future EIC.
+We show that through an appropriate selection of the charge bins, the sensitivity to the unpolarized TMDs and Sivers functions of different quark species can be enhanced.
+The flavor sensitivity can be further improved when using specific subset of hadron species to define the jet charge.
+Other possible applications of the jet charge include probing the spin-dependent collinear PDFs, like the helicity distribution~\cite{Boughezal:2018azh,Borsa:2020ulb} and the Qiu-Sterman function~\cite{Qiu:1991pp,Aschenauer:2015eha}.
+We expect the ideas proposed in this work to open new directions of exploration for jet/spin physics at the future EIC and complement other probes of the flavor information via the conventional SIDIS process.

-{\it Acknowledgements.} We thank Nobuo Sato for valuable discussions.
-This work is supported by the National Science Foundation under Contract No.~PHY-1720486 and CAREER award~PHY-1945471 (Z.K., D.Y.S.), by the National Natural Science Foundation of China under Grant No.~11775023 (X.L.), and by Center for Frontiers in Nuclear Science of Stony Brook University and Brookhaven National Laboratory (D.Y.S.).